 What are the operating guidelines?

 This is the heart of your manual.
-It indicates how the employee completes tasks and conducts themselves to achieve stipulated outcomes.
+It indicates how employees complete tasks and conduct themselves to achieve stipulated outcomes.
 Create a thorough list and leave room for employee feedback on any items you may have missed.

 The language used Like any manual, SOPs should be concise and relevant to avoid misunderstandings.
 Avoid vague language or phrasing and clearly define the flow of procedures.
 This goes hand in hand with knowing the audience to whom the SOPs apply.